 At present, the Club is in Phase 3 of 5, which authorizes activities such as non-contact drills, ball handling, fitness and flag rugby for an outdoor environment for a maximum of 75 minutes per training session.

 OBBRFC 2021 Plans

-The OBBRFC will be returning with Tuesday and Thursday evening training sessions starting at the end of the Ontario spring lockdown (at present, that puts us at a May 25 start).
+The OBBRFC will be returning with Tuesday and Thursday evening training sessions starting June 22.
 All sessions will start at 6:30PM.

 Training will be centralized at Glebe Collegiate for the summer, and practices will be combine men, women and juniors (efforts will be made to separate groups into team-specific pods, as participation numbers permit), which is a great opportunity to encourage whole-of-club interaction and solidarity, as well as a cross-pollination of skills across the organization.

 Training sessions will include a mix of rugby skills, fitness and flag rugby matches, and, as conditions improve with the ongoing vaccination campaigns, we hope to escalate the level of contact as the Return to Play guidelines allow.